The 12 Best Sales Metrics to Track in 2025

 7. Monthly Calls/Emails per Rep

-Calculation: Total calls and emails made by a sales rep in a month
+Calculation: Total calls and emails made by a rep in a month

 8. New Business Meetings